Configuring AWS for Cloud Connected

 Please stop here, and wait for Panther to notify you that you can continue.

-Step 9: Configure your DNS records
+Step 9: Create your CNAME records

 In your AWS console, navigate to the EC2 service.

-Locate the AWS-provided DNS name for your web load balancer:
+Locate the AWS-provided DNS name for your

-Point your primary subdomain (
+Create a new CNAME record that points your primary subdomain (

 <your_desired_Panther_subdomain>.<company_name>.com

-) to this AWS-provided DNS name for your web load balancer.
+) to this DNS name for yourweb

-Locate the AWS-provided DNS name for the
+In EC2, locate the AWS-provided DNS name for the

 http-ingest-alb